Hilbert system: Proof example in P2

+Predicate logic (example system)

-There are several variant axiomatisations of predicate logic, since for any logic there is freedom in choosing axioms and rules that characterise that logic.
+There is an unlimited amount of axiomatisations of predicate logic, since for any logic there is freedom in choosing axioms and rules that characterise that logic.
 We describe here a Hilbert system with nine axioms and just the rule modus ponens, which we call the one-rule axiomatisation and which describes classical equational logic.
 We deal with a minimal language for this logic, where formulas use only the connectives $\lnot$ and $\to$ and only the quantifier $\forall$.
 Later we show how the system can be extended to include additional logical connectives, such as $\land$ and $\lor$, without enlarging the class of deducible formulas.

-The first four logical axiom schemes allow (together with modus ponens) for the manipulation of logical connectives.
+The first four logical axiom schemas allow (together with modus ponens) for the manipulation of logical connectives.